OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Style_Mechanics.md

 **Source**: `Style.cs:eAttackResultRequirement`

 #### Positional Requirements

+**Game Rule Summary**: Positional styles require you to be in the right place relative to your target.
+Back styles (like assassin backstabs) only work from directly behind, side styles work from the flanks, and front styles work when facing your enemy.
+Position matters because different angles give different combat advantages.

 For positional styles:
 - **Back** (0): 60° arc (150° to 210°)
 - **Side** (1): 105° arc (45°-150° OR 210°-315°)